-Skin cancer is the uncontrolled growth of abnormal cells in the epidermis, the outermost layer of skin, caused by unrepaired DNA damage that triggers mutations.
-These mutations lead the skin cells to multiply rapidly and form malignant tumors.
-The main types of skin cancer are basal cell carcinoma (BCC), Squamous Cell Carcinoma (SCC), and Melanoma.
+Skin cancer is the most common type of cancer in the world.
+It is the abnormal growth of skin cells in the epidermis that is caused by unrepaired DNA damage from harmful UV.
+This abnormal growth can, in turn, cause the skin cells to multiply rapidly and form tumors.
+The most common types of skin cancers are basal cell carcinoma (BCC), Squamous Cell Carcinoma (SCC), and Melanoma, respectively.

-The 2 main causes of skin cancer are the sun’s harmful ultraviolet (UV) rays and the use of indoor tanning devices.
-Fortunately, if skin cancer is caught early, your dermatologist can treat it with little to no scarring and high odds of eliminating it entirely.
-Most times, your dermatologist may even detect the growth at a precancerous stage, before it has become a full-blown skin cancer or penetrated the deeper layers of the skin.
+The primary causes of skin cancer can be attributed to the sun’s harmful ultraviolet (UV) radiation and the use of artificial tanning devices.
+Luckily, if a skin cancer is found early, dermatologists can treat it with little scarring and good chances of eliminating it completely.
+If you keep up with your preventative skin screenings, your dermatologist may even detect a lesion at a precancerous stage, before it has become an advanced skin cancer or invaded the deeper layers of the skin.

 What Role do Genetics play in skin cancer risk?

 Basal Cell Carcinoma (BCC) is the most prevalent form of skin cancer and the most frequently occurring form of ALL types of cancer.
 According to the Skin Cancer Foundation, more than 4 million cases are diagnosed each year in the U.S. alone.

 BCC occurs when harmful UV exposure from the sun or artificial tanning sources triggers mutations in basal cells— a type of cell in the outermost layer of skin, the epidermis.
 This results in uncontrolled cell growth.

 BCCs often develops on the head or neck and looks like a shiny, raised, and round growth.